CYCLING is booming in popularity following a summer packed with two-wheeled success.

-Mr McSweeney said: “I think people want to join but they might be scared they are not going to be able to keep up, so we are going on taster rides where someone will always cycle with you, we won’t leave you behind.
+Mr McSweeney said: “I think people want to join but they might be scared they are not going to be able to keep up, so we are going on taster rides where someone will always cycle with you, we won’t

 “If people want to tootle along and look at the countryside they can.”